|

 Jews

-6. Control over sites that are sacred to Jews.
+6. The ability to access and maintain sites that are sacred to Jews

 Palestinians

-1. Control over their destiny after centuries of occupation and empire.
+1. Self-determination after centuries of occupation and empire

 2. Physical and economic security.